Sparks fire GM Penny Toler after postgame tirade

 The Sparks finished atop the Western Conference with a 22-12 regular-season record.
 But they were swept in three games by the Connecticut Sun in the postseason.

 ESPN reported Thursday that Toler entered the Sparks’ locker room after the loss on Sept.
 19 and launched into an obscenity-laced speech that included racial slurs.
-Toler acknowledged using the slurs but told ESPN they weren’t directed at any of the players.
+Toler, who is black, acknowledged using the slurs but told ESPN they weren’t directed at any of the players.
+She also said she shouldn’t have used racial slurs.

+WNBA Commissioner Cathy Engelbert said there will be no further action by the league on the locker room incident because Toler is no longer employed by the team.

+“The type of language reportedly used has no place in our league,” Engelbert’s statement said.
+“The WNBA takes pride in being one of the most diverse leagues in professional sports that fosters an inclusive and respectful environment.

 Holoman thanked Toler for her tenure with the team that included 20 years as GM.
 The Sparks won the WNBA championship in 2001, ‘02 and ‘06.